 Remote Mode (mcp.ai.pulumi.com/mcp) — adds Pulumi Cloud features: get-stacks (list stacks), resource-search (Lucene query across all cloud resources in your organization), get-policy-violations (compliance checking), get-users (org members), and the deploy-to-aws quickstart tool.
 OAuth authentication.

 The standout feature is Neo delegation: neo-bridge launches Pulumi Neo — an autonomous AI agent that handles multi-step infrastructure tasks end to end. neo-get-tasks monitors progress, neo-continue-task resumes conversations.
+Neo now executes filesystem edit tools locally, matching the schema of upstream MCP Claude Code tools.
 This is infrastructure delegation, not just tool calling.

-58 stars, Apache-2.0, 10 forks.
+188 stars, Apache-2.0.
 Available on AWS Marketplace.
 One-click install for Cursor, Claude Code CLI integration (claude mcp add), Claude Desktop, Windsurf, and Kiro.

 Full Pulumi MCP review →